emlearn/emlearn/docs/platform_support.md

 - Android
 - and so on...

+### Other programming languages

+Since emlearn is a standard C library, it works well with any language that supports C bindings.

+- C++
+- Rust
+- Zig
+- Nim
+- Python.
+Using CFFI or pybind11
+- Node.js/JavaScript
+- WebAssembly/WASM.
+Using Emscripten
+- Java.
+Using JNI/JNA

 ### More

 This list is **not exhaustive**, and emlearn should work on *any platform* with a C99 compiler.